NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/keycloak.md

     ![Protocol Mapper with email property set](/images/cloudflare-one/identity/keycloak/protocol-mapper.png)

-    Next, you will need to integrate with Cloudflare Access.
+    Next, you will need to integrate with Khulnasoft Access.

 8. In Zero Trust, go to **Settings** > **Authentication**.